 - Reverse Chronological.
 Similar to the chronological type but instead of listing the employment history with the most recent first, the first one on the list is the applicant’s first ever work experience.

 - Functional.
-This type of resume focuses more on the applicant’s skills and abilities rather than the work experience.
-This resume is good for first time applicants with no previous work experience.
+This type of functional resume focuses more on the applicant’s skills and abilities rather than the work experience.
+This resume is good for first-time applicants with no previous work experience.

 - Combination.
 This particular kind of resume uses the strengths of the chronological and functional resume.
 Combination resumes give focus on both the work experiences and skills of an applicant.
 This is usable for work candidates who have a great employment record and is also backed-up with technical skills and other abilities relevant to the job post that he/she is applying for.

 - Targeted.
 A more complex type of resume which is more personalized to suit the company’s requirements.
-This resume may be time consuming to make and is not advisable when submitting to multiple employers but this type of resume will usually stand out from among the rest.
+This targeted resume may be time-consuming to make and is not advisable when submitting to multiple employers but this type of resume will usually stand out from among the rest.

 - Write your Full Name and Basic Contact Details.
 Depending on the format that you would like to use, your full name and contact details may be on the right, left, or center part of your document’s upper portion.
 Your name should have the biggest font for memory retention.
-Included in this area of your banking resume is your e-mail and mailing address, you mobile number and any other platforms where you may be reached by your prospective employer.
+Included in this area of your banking resume is your e-mail and mailing address, your mobile number and any other platforms where you may be reached by your prospective employer.
+You may also see Printable Executive Resume Templates.

 - Write an Executive Summary.
 An executive summary is a four to six sentence statement at the top of your resume.
 It summarizes your relevant experience and the skills that you can bring to the position.

 - Indicate your Work and Leadership Experience.
 Here you should list relevant work experiences that you have held along with internships or other volunteer work.
 You do not need to include every job you have ever performed, focus on the most relevant experiences.
 Include the name of your employer, the inclusive dates you worked for them and the location of the job.
-After providing these information, describe your experience in bullet points.
+After providing this information, describe your experience in bullet points.
 When doing so, focus on particular accomplishments that demonstrate your ability to meet the qualifications of the job you are applying for.
+You may also see Creative Resume Templates.

 - List Down your Skills.
 This can include a combination of advanced skills like specific techniques and computer programming abilities as well as simple skills, which typically refer to your ability to deal with people.
 Include explanations that demonstrate that you have been able to exercise these skills in the past.